t1360/Kernel-based-clustering/README.md

 This repository is created for the machine learning course project about Kernel-based clustering.

-## The project:
+* Project name:

 kernel-based clustering

-## The referenced article:
+* The referenced article:

+Title : A Tutorial on Spectral Clustering

+Published: 22 August 2007

-A Tutorial on Spectral Clustering, Ulrike von Luxburg,Max Planck Institute for Biological Cybernetics , Spemannstr.
+Author : Ulrike von Luxburg ,Max Planck Institute for Biological Cybernetics , Spemannstr.
 38, 72076 T¨ubingen, Germany

+Journal : Statistics and Computing volume 17, pages395–416 (2007)

+Citations : 5389

 https://link.springer.com/article/10.1007/s11222-007-9033-z

-## The content is based on the code written on the LinkedIn page below:
+* The content is based on the code written on the LinkedIn page below:

 Kernel K-Means vs Spectral Clustering (Implementation using Python)